unni-krishnan-95/copy/_posts/2017-01-07-sans-2016-holiday-hack-challenge.md

 <a href="/images/hh41.png"><img src="/images/hh41.png"></a>

 It seems that the website is only accepting POST parameters.
-We can dig into the APK again by looking for __postExceptionData__, which will provide us with the jSON Object we can use.
+We can dig into the APK again by looking for __postExceptionData__, which will provide us with the jSON Objects we can use.

 <a href="/images/hh44-1.png"><img src="/images/hh44-1.png"></a>

-We see that though the jSON Parameters we can __WriteCrashDump__ along with other data.
+We see that through the jSON Parameters we are able to write data using __WriteCrashDump__.
 So let's fire up [Burp](https://portswigger.net/burp/) and try to write some data.

 At the same time I remembered what __Sugarplum Mary__ said about a Local File Inclusion.
 This also reminded me of a SANS Post on [Getting MOAR Value out of PHP Local File Include Vulnerabilities](https://pen-testing.sans.org/blog/2016/12/07/getting-moar-value-out-of-php-local-file-include-vulnerabilities) by using the php filter capability.